Claustrophobia: Extreme or irrational fear of confined places.

 Surprise!
 We were wrong.
 This new trip was in a minivan, packed to capacity, with the air conditioning a tiny trickle of air — just enough that you weren’t melting.
-I don’t think I need to tell you that Thailand is HOT.
-It was not comfortable.
+It was extremely HOT and uncomfortable.

 What gets to me the most is heat and the lack of air movement.
 I really have issues with air movement.
-I have never met anyone else who feels the same way.
 When I’m in a stuffy, warm room, with no air movement, I feel like I can’t breathe.
 Having a fan is essential to me when I’m ill, dizzy, or overheated.

-On one occasion, I ended up doing something my husband and I still laugh about.
+On one night-train ride, I did something my husband and I still laugh about.
 It was so hot and stuffy and the air was so close that I felt like I couldn’t breathe, and that time was standing still.
 I simply could not bear it.
 I had to do SOMETHING.
 I pulled the sheet off my bed and took it into the (gross) train bathroom, and I used the sink to wet the sheet, all while everyone else on the train was asleep.
 That way, when I went back to my bunk, at least I could use the wet sheet to cool myself down and move it around.
-(We joke that the next day, the people who tidied up the train would be pretty grossed out by my questionably soaking wet sheet.)
+(We joke that the next day, the people who tidied up the train would be pretty grossed out by my damp sheet.)

 To a “normal” person, I bet the wet-sheet thing sounds pretty strange.
 But I had to do something.
 That’s all I could think about.
 I have to do something or I’m losing my mind.
 I think by wetting the sheet, I gave myself the ability to change my environment in a small way.
 I could move the sheet around and feel the cool parts of it throughout the night.
 This helped me feel like the walls weren’t closing in on me, and that the air wasn’t so still because there was some coolness.
 I had something to distract me from the utter stillness.